The Planetarium continues to experience technical issues; however, shows will be presented this weekend.

 Bring your child to the Planetarium for their birthday and receive a free gift!
 Just tell the box office when buying tickets and give them the birthday child’s first name.
 They will give your child the free gift and the Planetarium will announce the birthday before the show!

-If you call 3 or more business days in advance, the Planetarium will also add a banner to the dome to celebrate!
+If you call no more than 14 business days in advance (Mondays – Friday ONLY), the Planetarium will also add a banner to the dome to celebrate!
 To add the banner, contact William Murray at 609-826-3940 or William.email@example.com

 Every star has a story.
 Some are as old as time, faint and almost forgotten.
 Others burn bright and end their lives in powerful explosions.
 New stars are created every day, born of vast clouds of gas and dust.
 Stars release the energy that powers the Universe.
 Journey to the furthest reaches of our galaxy and experience the awesome beauty and destructive power of Stars!